mspncp/gosu-wiki/Ruby Packaging on OS X.md

-#summary How to wrap up Ruby/Gosu games for deployment on Mac OS X.
+# Ruby Packaging on OS X

 [ ![Please post feedback and additions as comments to this page and visit the boards for questions outside the scope of a single wiki page.
 Thank you!](board_link.png) ][boards]